Estimated annual campus deadline: No mandatory campus deadline for Undergraduates. National deadline in September each year.

 - English language proficiency.
 Applicants must demonstrate strong English skills, as all teaching will be conducted in English.
 If the applicant’s native language is not English, official English proficiency test scores must be submitted with the application.
 This requirement is waived for applicants who studied at an undergraduate institution where the primary language of instruction was English for at least three years of the applicant’s academic program.
 The requirement will also be waived for applicants who have studied in English for three or more years at a Master’s degree level or higher.

 - For students requiring institutional endorsement, have demonstrated academic excellence (a cumulative UCSB GPA of 3.80 or above).

 Current undergraduates are not required to submit materials by any campus deadline and do not participate in any campus interview or selection process.
 Undergraduates are encouraged consult with Undergraduate Education for feedback on application materials.
 For feedback, your complete Schwarzman application and all letters of recommendation should be shared with our office at least 30 days prior to the national deadline.

 See Schwarzman's official website for application requirements.

-As of 2018, three total letters of recommendation are required; if you would like one of your three required letters to be an institutional endorsement letter from UCSB Undergraduate Education, you must schedule an appointment with our office and plan to provide the following materials no later than the above campus deadline:
+Three total letters of recommendation are required.
+If you would like one of your three required letters to be an institutional endorsement letter from UCSB Undergraduate Education, you must schedule an appointment with our office and plan to provide the following materials no later than 30 days before the national deadline:

 - A complete printed or scanned copy of your yet-to-be-submitted Schwarzman online application, including all essays and questions, and copies of all supporting documents (except the institutional endorsement letter).